bagisto/bagisto-docs/src/docs/payment-method-development/getting-started.md

 # Getting Started

-Creating custom payment methods in Bagisto enables you to offer diverse payment options that cater to your customers' preferences and expand your market reach.
-Whether you need to integrate with local payment gateways, implement cryptocurrency payments, or create specialized payment flows, custom payment methods provide the flexibility your business requires.
+Creating custom payment methods in Bagisto allows you to integrate any payment gateway or processor with your store.
+Whether you need local payment methods, cryptocurrency payments, or specialized payment flows, custom payment methods provide the flexibility your business requires.

 For our tutorial, we'll create a **Custom Stripe Payment** method that demonstrates all the essential concepts you need to build any type of payment solution.

-::: info Learning Objectives
+::: info What You'll Learn
 By the end of this guide, you'll be able to:
-- Understand Bagisto's payment architecture and components
+- Understand Bagisto's payment architecture
-- Create custom payment methods using both generator and manual approaches
+- Create custom payment methods using generator or manual approaches
-- Configure admin interfaces for payment method settings
+- Configure admin interfaces for payment settings
-- Implement secure payment processing with webhooks
+- Implement secure payment processing
-- Test and deploy custom payment methods in production
 :::

 ## Understanding Bagisto Payment Architecture